yannick42/my-notes/src/site/notes/Personal/Books notes/Mathematics/Mathematics for Machine Learning - Chapter 7 - Continuous Optimization.md

 #### 7.3.2 - Quadratic Programming
-- We'll see an application in Chapter 12 : for the squared norm in [[Topics/Machine Learning/Models/Support Vector Machine (1992)|SVM]]
+- We'll see an application in Chapter 12 : for the squared norm in **SVM**

 #### 7.3.3 - Legendre-Fenchel Transform & Convex Conjugate